strapi/documentation/docusaurus/docs/dev-docs/configurations/middlewares.md

 In Strapi, 2 middleware concepts coexist:

-- **Strapi middlewares** are configured and enabled as global middlewares for the entire Strapi server application.
-The present documentation describes how to configure Strapi middlewares.<br/>Strapi also offers the ability to implement your own custom middlewares (see [middlewares customization documentation](/dev-docs//backend-customization/middlewares.md)).
+- **Global middlewares** are configured and enabled as global middlewares for the entire Strapi server application.
+The present documentation describes how to configure global middlewares.<br/>Strapi also offers the ability to implement your own custom middlewares (see [middlewares customization documentation](/dev-docs//backend-customization/middlewares.md)).

 - **Route middlewares** have a more limited scope and are configured and used as middlewares at the route level.
 They are described in the [route middlewares documentation](/dev-docs/backend-customization/routes.md#middlewares).

 :::

-The `./config/middlewares.js` file is used to define all the Strapi middlewares that should be applied by the Strapi server.
+The `./config/middlewares.js` file is used to define all the global middlewares that should be applied by the Strapi server.

 Only the middlewares present in `./config/middlewares.js` are applied.
 Loading middlewares happens in a specific [loading order](#loading-order), with some [naming conventions](#naming-conventions) and an [optional configuration](#optional-configuration) for each middleware.